MicrosoftDocs/cpp-docs/docs/standard-library/locale-class.md

 ## <a name="locale"></a>  locale::locale

 Creates a locale, or a copy of a locale, or a copy of locale where a facet or a category has been replaced by a facet or category from another locale.
+Also includes a destructor.

 ```cpp
 locale();